 Budapest is one of Europe’s great cities.
-It’s less than a three hour flight away, so easily accessible for a weekend trip.
+It’s less than a three-hour flight away, so easily accessible for a weekend trip.
 Here are five suggestions on how to fill 48 hours in the Hungarian capital.

 Romkocsma – literally ruin bars – began popping up in Budapest around the turn of the century and they are now a firmly established and unique part of the city’s nightlife.
-The trend has seen entrepreneurial Budapesters move in to dilapidated buildings and establish pop up hostelries.
+The trend has seen entrepreneurial Budapesters move into dilapidated buildings and establish pop up hostelries.
 The city’s seventh district, and particularly the streets behind the Great Synagogue, is a great place to find these improvised bars – some of which also host live music or DJs, art exhibitions and film nights.
-Romkocsma tend to have a shabby chic feel, incorporating reclaimed furniture and recycled materials, and are where the city’s young, creative types hang out.
+Romkocsma tends to have a shabby chic feel, incorporating reclaimed furniture and recycled materials, and are where the city’s young, creative types hang out.

 2. Thermal Baths